Ajhrabowski/prework-study-guide/README.md

 - Built in order to learn the basic concepts of coding for web development.
 - I learned so much being new to the tech world.
 - It was basicly a intro to HTML CSS and Javascript.
-- I learned how to think like a developer, use GitHub, solve real world problems
-- build a simple website with GitBash and VSCode.
+- I learned how to think like a developer, use GitHub, solve real world problems and build a simple website with GitBash and VSCode.
-- Steps that got me there were installing GitBash and VSCode to work hand in hand to make
-- the website visiable.
+- Steps that got me there were installing GitBash and VSCode to work hand in hand to make the website visiable.
 After instalation of VSCode I learned about HTML, CSS and JavaScript.

 ## Installation